Aurora-1738/Aurora-1738/README.md

 - 👋 Hi, I’m @Aurora-1738
-- 👀 I’m interested in finding productive and novel uses for AI that do not give the end users and devs cancer(Sisyphus would be proud)
+- 👀 I’m interested in pushing large stones up steep hills
 - 🌱 I’m currently learning new levels of hate for our industry
 - 💞️ I’m looking to collaborate on assisted suicide
 - 📫 How to reach me, don't